 New York is so much more than the “Big Apple”.
 Contrary to popular belief, it is an amazingly diverse state.
-Just 3 hours above Manhattan, you could find yourself lost in the beautiful lush green forests of the the Adirodacks.
-“The Adirondack Park” is a unique, 6-million acre protected land area featuring crystal clear waterfalls, diverse wildlife, and of course, the towering high peaks region, home to the famous Adirondack 46ers.
-Popularized in the mid 1900’s, the 46 highest peaks in New York became something close to a challenge for dedicated hikers; aiming to enjoy and summit every single peak.
-The region became a staple hiking, canoeing, rockclimbing, and camping destination and currently features around 4000’s campsites, providing varied experiences like island camping, lean-toos, and RV sites.
+Just 3 hours above Manhattan, you could find yourself lost in the beautiful, lush green forests of the Adirondacks.
+“The Adirondack Park” is a unique, 6-million-acre protected land area featuring crystal clear waterfalls, diverse wildlife, and, of course, the towering high peaks region, home to the famous Adirondack 46ers.
+Popularized in the mid 1900’s, the 46 highest peaks in New York became something close to a challenge for dedicated hikers, aiming to enjoy and summit every single peak.
+The region became a staple hiking, canoeing, rockclimbing, and camping destination and currently features around 4000 campsites, providing varied experiences like island camping, lean-tos, and RV sites.

 - Hurricane Mountain

 Located in the west of Elizabethtown, Hurricane Mountain is the perfect peak for aspiring hikers.
 This bald peak not only has a beautiful Adirondack view, but on the rockface lies a 35-foot fire tower.
 Standing at the lookout, you are met with a beautiful panorama of dozens of Adirondack peaks unfolding on the horizon.
-Be weary though, the trail is very steep so make sure to bring extra water and reliable boots.
-Depending on the trail, Hurricane Mountain is around 5-6 miles roundtrip, calculating the estimated time to 2-3 hours.
-Hurricane is a very beginner friendly hike.
+Be wary, though, the trail is very steep, so make sure to bring extra water and reliable boots.
+Depending on the trail, Hurricane Mountain is around 5-6 miles round-trip, with an estimated time of 2-3 hours.
+Hurricane is a very beginner-friendly hike.

 2. Big Slide via the Three Brothers